fac-13/GP_Bernadette/README.md

 ## The Challenge
-There are an estimated 200,000 children living in kinship care in the UK due to many often complex circumstances that result in the need for kinship care, yet these kinship carers have significant unmet support needs.
+There are an estimated 200,000 children living in kinship care in the UK due to various complex circumstances that result in the need for kinship care, yet these kinship carers have significant unmet support needs.
 62% of carers say they need more advice and information.

 Grandparents Plus wanted a digital platform that would enable them to reach more carers with appropriate information by leveraging their exisiting online resources and alleviating pressure on their telepone helpline.

 ## Our Solution

-After a one day Design Thinking workshop with Product Owner and advice expert from Grandparents Plus, we decided to create **My Wayfinder** decision tree app that to help users understand jargon and find relevant resources more quickly. and provide useful information about their personal circumstances to get the most out of an advice callback.
+After a one day Design Thinking workshop with the Product Owner and advice expert from Grandparents Plus, we decided to create **My Wayfinder**, a decision tree app to help users understand jargon and find relevant resources more quickly.
+The application will also provide useful information about their personal circumstances to get the most out of an advice callback.

 Aims of the solution: